huaweicloud/terraform-provider-huaweicloud/website/docs/r/opengaussdb_instance.html.markdown

   Changing this parameter will create a new resource.

 * `sharding_num` - (Optional) The Sharding num.
 Values: 1~32.
-  Changing this parameter will create a new resource.

 * `coordinator_num` - (Optional) The Coordinator num.
 Values: 1~32.
-  Changing this parameter will create a new resource.

 * `disk_encryption_id` - (Optional) Specifies the volume encryption KMS id.
   Changing this parameter will create a new resource.